-Quenell Jones has an Under Graduate degree from the School of Visual Arts in narrative cinematography and a Masters degree in documentary cinematography from the University of Salford in Manchester, England.
+Quenell Jones, SOC has an Under Graduate degree from the School of Visual Arts in narrative cinematography and a Masters degree in documentary cinematography from the University of Salford in Manchester, England.

 Quenell Jones is also a member of the International Cinematographers Guild, Local 600 and The Society of Camera Operators (SOC).
-Quenell worked as camera operator on such shows as Netflix/Marvel Season 1 of “Daredevil,” as well as, feature films like “Custody” featuring the Emmy award winner Viola Davis and also “Breaking Brooklyn” featuring the Academy award winner Louis Gossett Jr. as well as, the recent film "Get Out" working with director Jordan Peele and also "The First Purge" working with director Gerard McMurray.
+Quenell worked as camera operator on feature films like “Custody” featuring the Emmy award winner Viola Davis, “Breaking Brooklyn” featuring the Academy award winner Louis Gossett Jr., the Oscar Winning film "Get Out" working with director Jordan Peele and also "The First Purge" working with director Gerard McMurray.